-The outdoor kiosk introduces a slew of variables including: water, humidity, cold, heat, sunlight, airborne particles, chemicals and other elements which produce corrosion.
+The outdoor kiosk introduces a slew of variables including water, humidity, cold, heat, sunlight, airborne particles, chemicals, and other elements which produce corrosion.
 NEMA, IP65, UL standards come into play.
 Getting power is just one of the crucial details as well as internet access.
 How Much Does an Outdoor Kiosk Cost?
 For a general baseline you can factor an additional 75% more in cost for a truly outdoor-rated kiosk ($4000 kiosk becomes $7000).
 You can reduce that by mitigating environmental factors such as adding a canopy but that has costs too.

 - Olea Kiosks

 - LG-MRI – BoldVu® displays are built not simply to survive, but to thrive in outdoor environments.

 - Keyser Outdoor Menu Boards and Kiosks

 - How Much Does an Outdoor Kiosk Cost?

 - Outdoor kiosk bill pay in OK

 - No Contact Outdoor Payment Kiosk in MA